alifandinos/what-to-route/README.md

 ## 🚀 The Vision
 Traditional network simulators (like Packet Tracer or GNS3) provide a blank canvas and demand manual configuration from scratch.
 On the other hand, vendor-specific sizing tools often lock you into their own ecosystem.

 **What to Route?** is built differently.
 It is an **Automated Decision Engine** for network architecture.
-You input your business requirements and physical parameters, and the engine automatically calculates the most optimal IP subnetting and routing protocols—completely vendor-agnostic.
+You input your network requirements and physical parameters, and the engine automatically calculates the most optimal IP subnetting, IP assignment for the devices and routing protocols.

 ## 🛠️ MVP Features (Phase 1)
 - **Smart IP Calculator:** Automatically calculates the most efficient CIDR block, Subnet Mask, and Usable Hosts based on total host requirements.